chas-co/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game

 This project is my final submission for the Capston project in the  [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The starter code for this Capstone project was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+The project is made up of 5 main classes.
+The audio class handle the in game audio.
+The  controller class handles user input for the game play.
+The game class handle the game play for example placing the food randomly and ensuring a constant frame rate.
+The renderer class handles the opening of the game windo and how objects are displayed with the window.
+Finally, the snake class handles the snake object; for example its growth, speed, its movement etc.

 ## Modifications
+A few improvements were made to the started code.
+The files these additions have comments beginning with "New" attached to them.
 * The speed was made constant and poisoned food feature was added to the game.
 The game begins with the normal food and poisoned food is added anytime the score reaches a  multiple of 5.
 The snake still grows when it eats normal food but dies on consumption of the poisoned food
 * The colour of the normal food was changed from yellow to green.
 The poisoned food colour was set to red.
 * Sound was added to the game.
 When the snake eats the food a crunching sound is played and when the snake dies a game over sound is played.